 Still Not Convinced?

-maybe camping is not your thing, or maybe you want to was into it.
+Maybe camping is not your thing.
 Try glamping -- luxury camping with rustic accommodations like tent cabins, trailers, and yurts in the great outdoors.
 Even if you love camping, you should try glamping at least once.